decentraland/documentation/content/creator/scene-editor/live-ops/scene-admin.md

     <img src="/images/editor/admin/video-player-item.png" alt="Scene name" width="200"/>

-    See [Video Screen]({{< ref "/content/creator/scene-editor/interactivity/video-screen.md" >}}) for more details on how you can configure the default media source, image placeholder and other settings of the Video Player smart item.
-Most of these configurations can be overriden by the admin once inside the scene.
+    See [Video Screen]({{< ref "/content/creator/scene-editor/interactivity/video-screen.md" >}}) for more details on how you can configure the default media source and other settings of the Video Player smart item.
+Most of these configurations can be overriden by the admin once the scene is running.

     {{< hint warning >}}
       **📔 Note**: An admin can only manage videos that play on the Video Screen smart item, not on screens added via SDK code.